xavierzaidane/xavierzaidane/README.md

 AI that works in the UI: I build AI features that live directly in the UI — from RAG-based chatbots to LLM-powered recommendation systems.
 My work includes designing multi-stage pipelines, optimizing latency, and delivering responsive AI experiences that feel seamless to users.

-Modern frontend, production-ready: I ship with Next.js, React, Vue, and TypeScript, integrating real data (Supabase, APIs, WebSockets) and real infra (Vercel, Cloudflare, Docker) — not just static prototypes.
+Modern frontend, production-ready: I ship with Next.js, React, and TypeScript, integrating real data (Supabase, APIs, WebSockets) and real infra (Vercel, Cloudflare, Docker) — not just static prototypes.

 Design that feels intentional: I care about micro‑interactions, layout, contrast, and motion.
 The goal is always the same: interfaces that feel obvious to use, even when the product behind them is complex.